-When you’re done though, check it out and see what you score –> What’s Your Money Personality?
-(FYI: you do need to give out your email to get the results)
+When you’re done though, check it out and see what you score –> What’s Your Money Personality? (update: quiz no longer online, but the questions are still below! :))

 Here are the 5 questions she asks – all around what she calls the 4 main “attitude” categories: security, love, power, and freedom.
 I’ll answer them first, then it’s your turn!